-The LAIR (Living Amphibians, Invertebrates, and Reptiles) is the newest exhibit to open at the Los Angeles Zoo and Botanical Gardens.
-The facility encompasses several visually stunning areas that include habitats for various unique and endangered species.
-The LAIR is one of the few reptile and amphibian-focused facilities to open within the past decade in a North American zoo.
+The LAIR (Living Amphibians, Invertebrates, and Reptiles) encompasses several visually stunning areas that include habitats for various unique and endangered species.
 Over 60 species of amphibians, invertebrates, and reptiles are represented in this assortment of living jewels.
 Each habitat is beautifully themed with hand-painted murals of damp and misty forests, rainforest canopies, red rock formations, mountain ranges and vistas, and dry arid deserts to exemplify the natural environments of the many diverse species.

 Elephants of Asia habitat includes features dedicated to the health and welfare of the elephants such as bathing pools, sandy hills, varied topography, enrichment opportunities, and a state of the art barn that is capable of caring for elephants of all ages.
 Elephants of Asia focuses on the rich connection between elephants and the cultures of Thailand, India, China, and Cambodia.
 The exhibit familiarizes guests with the challenges Asian elephants face in the wild, including their shrinking natural habitat, and gives visitors the opportunity to directly contribute to conservation programs that support elephants in their native countries.

-Campo Gorilla Reserve is a new habitat that is home to seven western lowland gorillas.
+Campo Gorilla Reserve is home to seven western lowland gorillas.
 Zoo visitors walk along a forested pathway for views of two separate troops of gorillas, a family and a bachelor group, living among waterfalls and lush plants.
 Glassed viewing areas and planted moats are all that separates Zoo guests from the largest primate in the world.

-Sea Life Cliffs is part of the new front entry complex.
-This replica of California’s rocky coast is home to a group of harbor seals.
-The habitat features two deep saltwater pools, rocky coves, above and below water viewing locations and a seating area for visitors to observe the seals.
+Sea Life Cliffs is home to a group of harbor seals.
+The habitat, modeled on California's coast, features two deep saltwater pools, rocky coves, above and below water viewing locations, and a seating area for visitors to observe the seals.

 Australia is home to the Zoo’s koalas.
 These marsupials (not bears) are displayed in the Australia section of the L.A.
 Zoo.
 The Zoo is fortunate in being one of only a handful that can provide an abundance of the appropriate eucalyptus tree species needed to feed the koalas.
 The koalas share two separate habitats with kangaroos, wallabies and echidnas.